protontypes/open-sustainable-technology/README.md

 - [MLAir](https://gitlab.version.fz-juelich.de/esde/machine-learning/mlair) - Machine Learning on Air data is an environment that simplifies and accelerates the creation of new machine learning models for the analysis and forecasting of meteorological and air quality time-series.
 - [shoot-i-smoke](https://github.com/shootismoke/mobile-app) - See your city's air pollution measured in daily cigarettes.
 - [airqmon](https://github.com/jsynowiec/airqmon) - A macOS menu bar application that displays live air quality data from the nearest sensor station.
-- [opendata-stuttgart](https://github.com/opendata-stuttgart/sensors-software) - The maintained main firmware for the Luftdaten.Info Sensor.
 - [AirCasting](https://github.com/HabitatMap/AirCasting) - The project aims to build a platform for gathering, visualization and sharing of environmental data.
 - [openair](https://github.com/davidcarslaw/openair) - An R package developed for the purpose of analyzing air quality data — or more generally atmospheric composition data.
 - [openairmaps](https://github.com/davidcarslaw/openairmaps) - Combine the robust analytical methods found in openair with the highly capable leaflet package.
-- [ropenaq](https://github.com/ropensci/ropenaq) - A community of scientists, software developers and lovers of open environmental data who are building an open, real-time database that provides programmatic and historical access to air quality data.
 - [airQualityMeter](https://github.com/rpanfili/airQualityMeter) - Detects air particulate matter (PM - pm1, pm2.5, pm10) concentrations and sends data to an MQTT server.
-- [Air-Trends-Report](https://github.com/USEPA/Air-Trends-Report) - Source code for EPA's annual air trends report on air quality, emissions and visibility trends.
 - [OpenAQ API Version 2](https://github.com/openaq/openaq-api-v2) - A web-accessible API that provides endpoints to query the real-time and historical air quality measurements on the platform.
 - [OpenAQ Data Ingest Pipeline](https://github.com/openaq/openaq-fetch) - A tool to collect data for OpenAQ platform.
-- [breethe-server](https://github.com/simplabs/breethe-server) - Breethe allows instant access to up to date air quality data for locations in Europe.
 - [SMOKE](https://github.com/CEMPD/SMOKE) - Create emissions inputs for multiple air quality modeling systems with unmatched speed and flexibility.
 - [inmap](https://github.com/spatialmodel/inmap) - A multi-scale emissions-to-health impact model for fine particulate matter (PM2.5) that mechanistically evaluates air quality and health benefits of perturbations to baseline emissions.
 - [Open Source EMEP MSC-W model](https://github.com/metno/emep-ctm) - Designed to calculate air concentrations and deposition fields for major acidifying and eutrophying pollutants, photo-oxidants and particulate matter.